Reviewed by: Lauren Thaxton, MD, MBA, MSBS

-So you’ve been hit with baby-fever and you’ve decided to take the plunge into parenthood.
-But wait just a second – or a month, or a few months actually.
-Your health before pregnancy can have an impact on the health of your child just as it would during pregnancy.
-So, before you get going, you’ll want to make sure you’re health is in tip-top shape ready to pass down the best you have to offer to your baby.
-Below are some health changes recommended by experts in the UT Health Austin Women’s Health Institute you may want to consider making before you start trying to get pregnant.
+So you’ve been hit with “baby fever,” and you’ve decided to take the plunge into parenthood.
+You may want to wait just a second, or a month, or even a few months actually.
+Your health before pregnancy can have a significant impact on the health of your child just as it would during pregnancy.
+So, before you get going, you’ll want to make sure your health is in tip-top shape so that you’re ready to pass down the best you have to offer to your baby.
+Below are some health changes recommended by experts in Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, you may want to consider making before you start trying to conceive.

-Before you go all in, your chosen health care provider needs to know your baby-making plans too!
+Before you go all in, your chosen health care provider needs to know your baby-making plans, too!
 We recommend scheduling an appointment 4-6 months prior to trying to conceive.
 This will give you and your doctor an opportunity to discuss family planning and lifestyle changes you may need to make so that conception and pregnancy go as seamlessly as possible.
 Your provider will recommend that you start taking prenatal vitamins, which you can get over the counter.
 They will also review medications you can or cannot take during pregnancy and how to manage any health conditions you may have.
-It is also important that you are up-to-date on all tests or vaccines you may need prior to getting pregnant.
+It is also important that you are up to date on all tests or vaccines you may need prior to becoming pregnant.

 Consider genetic testing

-If your family history or ethnicity puts you at high risk of having a baby with a genetic disorder, you may want to see a genetic counselor before getting pregnant.
-Testing can evaluate your risk for cystic fibrosis, spinal muscular atrophy, Fragile X syndrome, Tay-Sachs disease, sickle cell disease or risk of having a baby that inherits these disorders.
-Knowing what your risks are before trying to get pregnant may help you decide how to move forward.
-If your test comes back positive for at risk conditions, your genetic counselor can help you assess your reproductive choices.
-Genetic testing can help to ensure the health of you and your future baby with just a sample of saliva or blood from you and your partner.
+If your family history or ethnicity puts you at a higher risk for giving birth to a baby with a genetic disorder, you may want to see a genetic counselor before getting pregnant.
+Testing can help evaluate your risk for cystic fibrosis, spinal muscular atrophy, Fragile X syndrome, Tay-Sachs disease, and sickle cell disease as well as your risk for having a baby that inherits these disorders.
+Knowing what your risks are before trying to conceive may help inform your decisions moving forward.
+If your test comes back positive for at-risk conditions, your genetic counselor can help you assess your reproductive choices.
+Genetic testing can help ensure the health of you and your future baby with just a sample of saliva or blood from you and your partner.

 Bid farewell to your birth control

-This might seem obvious, but if you are using anything to prevent pregnancy such as condoms/pill/patch/ring/IUD etc., you will want to stop your birth control in order to become pregnant.
-If you are using an IUD or implant, this will mean seeing your healthcare provider to have it removed.
-You will likely have a rapid return to fertility, which will also allow you figure out when you are ovulating – aka when you’re most fertile.
-There are free ovulation tracking calendars you can use online (such as this one here) and fertility kits you can purchase at your local pharmacy to help you know at what point during your cycle you are most likely to get pregnant.
+This might seem obvious, but if you are using anything to prevent pregnancy, such as condoms, pills, patches, rings, IUDs, etc., you will want to stop your birth control if you are trying to conceive.
+If you are using an IUD or implant, this will require scheduling an appointment with healthcare provider if you want it removed.
+You will likely have a rapid return to fertility, which will also allow you to figure out when you are ovulating (AKA when you’re most fertile).
+There are free ovulation tracking calendars you can use online, such as this one here, and fertility kits you can purchase at your local pharmacy to help you identify at which point during your cycle you are most likely to get pregnant.

-Your baby’s neural tube, which becomes their brain and spinal cord, develops within the first month of pregnancy, usually before you may even know you are pregnant.
-Prenatal vitamins are essential in helping to reduce brain and spine birth defects, so it’s a great idea to incorporate them into your diet prior to getting pregnant.
-While a healthy diet is the best way to get the vitamins and minerals you need, you may fall short on key nutrients your future baby will need for growth and development, which is where these supplements can help fill any gaps.
-Prenatal vitamins are available over-the-counter in nearly any pharmacy, and you’ll want to look for a multi-vitamin that contains the following:
+Your baby’s neural tube, which becomes their brain and spinal cord, develops within the first month of pregnancy, usually before you even know you are pregnant.
+Prenatal vitamins are essential in helping to reduce brain and spine birth defects, so it’s a great idea to incorporate them into your diet prior to becoming pregnant.
+While a healthy diet is the best way to get the vitamins and minerals you need, you may fall short on key nutrients your future baby will need for growth and development, which is where these supplements come into play.
+Prenatal vitamins are available over the counter in nearly any pharmacy, and you’ll want to choose a multi-vitamin that contains the following:

 - Folic acid